-Allegations of child abuse can have disastrous effects on a person’s personal life, relationships, marriage and community life, even if he is not convicted guilty.
-Thus, it is advisable that you hire an experienced and proficient criminal defense attorney when you are charged with child abuse.
-No matter how tough Pennsylvania law becomes, at Logue Law, we are here to defend you against all child abuse allegations.
+Allegations of child abuse can have disastrous effects on a person’s personal life, relationships, marriage and community life, even if he is not convicted.
+Thus, it is advisable that you hire an experienced and proficient Pittsburgh criminal defense attorney when you are charged with child abuse.
+No matter how tough Pennsylvania law becomes, at Logue Law Group, our Pittsburgh child abuse lawyers are here to defend you against all child abuse allegations.

 Four major categories of child abuse are:

 Negligence: Any act of neglect that causes non-accidental severe physical injury, leading to tremendous pain or seriously impairing the child’s physical functioning, either temporarily or permanently.

-Physical Abuse: Any kind of physical harm that impairs or endangers the child’s life, physical development or functioning.
+Physical Abuse: Any kind of physical harm that impairs or endangers the child’s life, physical development, or functioning.

 Psychological Abuse: Any kind of manipulation or exploitation that severely affects the mental health of the child.

 Sexual Abuse: Any kind of obscene behavior with a child, playing sexual games and touching his or her private parts or making a child touch someone else’s genitals for sexual stimulation.

-Children who have been victims of such abuse usually show sleeping problems with an increased number of nightmares, violent outbursts, withdrawn behavior and depression.
-They also do not want to be left alone with some particular people; have sexual knowledge, speak in a language or showcase the kind of behavior which is quite inappropriate for a child’s age.Reporting Child Abuse
+Children who have been victims of such abuse usually show sleeping problems with an increased number of nightmares, violent outbursts, withdrawn behavior, and depression.
+They also do not want to be left alone with some particular people, have sexual knowledge, speak in a language or showcase the kind of behavior which is quite inappropriate for a child’s age.Reporting Child Abuse

 The most important thing in these cases is to take decisive and deliberate action to protect your rights.
 We encourage you to reach out and schedule a consultation as soon as possible.